EventStore/documentation/docs/getting-started/quickstarts/README.md

 ---
-title: Quickstart with Github Codespaces
+title: Quickstart
 ---

-# EventStoreDB Quickstart using GitHub Codespaces
+# EventStoreDB Quickstart

 This quickstart will guide you through getting started with EventStoreDB using GitHub Codespaces.